someth2say/ceylonChain/docs/ITERATING.md

 `intermediate` methods generate a new stream, with its contents altered.
 `terminal` methods do no generate a stream, but a single value.

-Those different kind of methods are also reflected in `Iterable` chains, as different return types.
+Those different kind of methods are also shown in `Iterable` chains, as different return types.
 `intermediate` methods (like `map`,`each` or `skip`) generate a new `Iterable` chain step, so you can continue applying `Iterable`methods as needed.
 I.e, you can do the following:
 ```